PS5: release date, specs, news and features for Sony’s PlayStation 5

 SSDs don’t just load faster, but allow for bigger open worlds, theoretically.
 Developers don’t need to make games with smaller worlds due to the limitations of mechanical hard drives, while SSDs will allow system memory to be used more effectively.
 SSDs have more bandwidth, so that data can be loaded from the SSD when it’s needed, rather than a bunch of potentially needless data being loaded into RAM.
 In pure gameplay terms, that means that games will suffer less from texture pop-in, hugely reduce load times in fast travel areas, and when booting up from standby.

 As for expandable storage, Sony appears to be allowing for off-the-shelf NVMe PC drives, rather than proprietary storage systems that Xbox will primarily be relying on.
-However, current storage systems may not be quite widely available yet in the PCIe 4.0-based format required.
+However, there aren't many drives on the market right now that use the PCIe 4.0 interface required.
 They need to be capable of at least a 5.5GB/s transfer speed.

 "NVMe PC drives will work in PlayStation 5," said Cerny.
 "The only problem is that PC technology is significantly behind PS5.
 It'll take some time for the newer, PCIe 4.0-based drives with the bandwidth required to match Sony's spec to hit the market."